sarfata/kissweb/Readme.md

 It's main goal is to make it easy to build light and simple website for personal homepage or minimal-viable-products (ie: building a few pages to see if a concept could be sold).

+WARNING - This is an exercise in JavaScript and should not be used by anone else than me right now.
+Lots of things have been rewritten for the pleasure of the exercise when it would probably make a lot more sense to use existing libraries. - WARNING

 Installation
 ------------